naston70/jeremys-it-lab/49.Port.Security/port.security.md

 * Rather than manually specifying the MAC addresses allowed on each port, port security's ability to limit the number of MAC addresses allowed on an interface is more useful

 * Limiting the number of MAC addresses on an interface can protect against attacks, such as DHCP starvation by only only a MAX number of MAC addresses through the interface

+#### Violation Modes

+* Shutdown (default):
+	- effectively shuts down the port by placing it in an err-disabled state
+	- generates a Syslog and/or SNMP message when the interface is disabled
+	- the violation counter is set to 1 when the interface is disabled

+* Restrict:
+	- the switch discards traffic from unauthorized MAC addresses
+	- the interface is not disabled
+	- generates a Syslog and/or SNMP message each time an unauthorized MAC is detected
+	- violation counter is incremented by 1

+* Protect
+	- switch discards traffic from unauthorized MAC addresses
+	- the interface is not disabled
+	- it does not generate Syslog/SNMP messages for unauthorized traffic